 The Springs Rates

 A day pass allows unlimited entry and

-exit all day long, a private hot springs shower, personal locker
+exit all day long, access to hot spring fed showers, personal locker

-with key, and a large plush pool towel.
+with key, and a plush pool towel.
 You will find complimentary spa

-amenities including shampoo, conditioner and shower gel,
+amenities including shampoo, conditioner and shower gel, grooming

 Reservations are mandatory on